-What I personally found interesting, is the fact that since quitting smoking two years ago, I have only suffered an genuine cold (virus) twice, and suffered for no longer than 72 hours.
+What I personally find interesting, is that since quitting smoking two years ago, I have only suffered a genuine cold (virus) twice, and suffered for no longer than 72 hours.
 Prior to quitting, I would suffer two or three colds a year and they would last for around two weeks!

 Tips for Managing the Quitters Flu.